hynek/svcs/README.md

 **This allows you to configure and manage resources in *one central place* and access them all in a *consistent* way.**

+---

-In practice that means that at runtime, you say, for example, "*Give me a database connection*!", and *svc-reg* will give you whatever you've configured it to return when asked for a database connection.
+In practice that means that at runtime, you say "*Give me a database connection*!", and *svc-reg* will give you whatever you've configured it to return when asked for a database connection.
 This can be an actual database connection or it can be a mock object for testing.

 If you like the [*Dependency Inversion Principle*](https://en.wikipedia.org/wiki/Dependency_inversion_principle) (aka "*program against interfaces, not implementations*"), you would register concrete factories for abstract interfaces; in Python usually a [`Protocol`](https://docs.python.org/3/library/typing.html#typing.Protocol) or an [Abstract Base Class](https://docs.python.org/3.11/library/abc.html).

 That:

-- unifies **acquisition** and **cleanups**,
+- unifies **acquisition** and **cleanups** of resources,
 - simplifies **testing**,
 - and allows for **easy health** checks across *all* resources.